CCPC Logo

 Visit Website

 Pennsylvania Department of Environmental Protection The primary goals of the Alternative Fuels Incentive Grant (AFIG) Program are to improve Pennsylvania's air quality and reduce consumption of imported oil through the use of homegrown alternative fuels that will help the Commonwealth's economy and environment.
 Through the program, DEP solicits applications for innovative, advanced fuel and vehicle technology projects resulting in cleaner advanced alternative transportation within the Commonwealth.
-This program will reopen in the Spring of 2024.
-There is no county specific information regarding funding.
-In 2021 grants were awarded to projects in Philadelphia and Delaware Counties.
+This program opens two times each year.

 Green Light-Go: Pennsylvania's Municipal Signal Partnership Program